Wilhelm Foerster Observatory: Foundation and development years (1947–1970)

 On October 15, 1947, Hans Mühle and Hans Rechlin founded the Wilhelm Foerster Institute (Berlin South Observatory).
 The official founding is considered to be the granting of the trade license by the Allied Commandant's Office.
 The naming Wilhelm-Foerster-Institut goes back to Richard Sommer.
 He was a student of Wilhelm Foerster and long-time director of the planetarium at Berlin Zoologischer Garten station and at the Archenhold Observatory in Berlin-Treptow.

 The first location of the observatory was the casino of the former general command in the ruins of General-Pape-Strasse 2 in Schöneberg.
 After the rubble had been removed, the half-ruin could be equipped with a lecture room for about 40 people, an office with library, a workshop, a photo laboratory and two observing platforms.
 Soon, the first school classes were given lectures and guided tours.
 Observations were made with home-made 7- and 8-inch telescopes.

 In October 1949, the astronomical working group of the Archenhold Observatory and the astronomy courses of the Volkshochschule Tempelhof were moved to the Wilhelm Foerster Institute.
 In January 1951, the damaged Bamberg-Refraktor in the destroyed Urania building in Invalidenstraße could be dismantled and moved to General-Pape-Straße.

 On June 8, 1953 the present association Wilhelm-Foerster-Sternwarte was founded.
 The institute was thereby transferred to the association.
 In 1955 the Bamberg refractor was installed there, a general overhaul by the company Askania in Berlin-Mariendorf, took place in 1962.
 In November 1961 the laying of the cornerstone of the new observatory on the Insulaner took place.
 On January 30, 1963 the opening of the observatory in the new building took place.
 The 12-inch Bamberg refractor stands in the eleven-meter dome, the 6-inch double refractor (Zeiss-B Apochromat + Busch) in the five-meter dome, and a 7-inch telescope on the platform.
 This made the observatory the largest public observatory in the Federal Republic of Germany.

 After the laying of the cornerstone of the Zeiss Planetarium on November 15, 1963, the opening of the observatory took place on June 16, 1965.
 In 1966, the Bamberg refractor got a mobile observation staircase.

 Between 1967 and 1968, the 6-inch double refractor with Zeiss B objective was completely rebuilt (frequency-controlled drive, later conversion to stepper motors).

-Since 1969, the observatory was home to the satellite observatory of the Technical University of Berlin, from which, among other things, radio communication could be established with TUBSAT-A, which was launched on July 17, 1991.
+Since 1969, the observatory was home to the satellite observatory of Technische Universität Berlin, from which, among other things, radio communication could be established with TUBSAT-A, which was launched on July 17, 1991.

-Extension of the observatory (1970-1990)
+Extension of the observatory (1970–1990)

 In 1971, a 75-cm aluminum mirror with 5780 mm focal length was taken on loan from the Milan Observatory.
 In 1973, the dismountable 75-cm reflecting telescope was built entirely of aluminum.
 The entire instrument has a weight of only 360 kg and is transportable.
 Among other things, it was used on a solar eclipse excursion to Mauritania on June 30 1973.